daFPGASwitch/daFPGASwitch/sim/README.md

 # Specifications
 Default to 4 ingress ports, and 4 egress ports.
+This specification is only for simulation and does not apply to the hardware design.

 # Software